 Is recycled vegetable oil the same thing as biodiesel?

 No. Raw vegetable oil does not meet biodiesel specifications and it is not registered with the Environmental Protection Agency as a legal motor fuel.
-For more information on biodiesel fuel, see the National Biodiesel Board's website at
+For more information on biodiesel fuel, see the Clean Fuels Alliance America's website at

 Is recycled vegetable oil and/or straight vegetable oil (SVO) sold or used in powering a motor vehicle subject to Wisconsin motor fuel tax and the petroleum inspection fee?

 Yes.
 Recycled vegetable oil and/or SVO used to power a motor vehicle are subject to the motor vehicle fuel tax and petroleum inspection fee.

 What are the motor fuel tax and petroleum inspection fee rates?

 The Wisconsin excise tax on motor vehicle fuel is 30.9 cents per gallon.

 The petroleum inspection fee is 2 cents per gallon.